AABearBots/First-Closed-Doors-Competition/README.md

 # Launching Your Bot

-Now that your bot is ready and you are happy with its behavior, it is time to release it under the AGPL license, register your Dev Team and bots in the AA Platform and eventually run it in the cloud.
+Now that your bot is ready and you are happy with its behavior, it is time to release it under the AGPL license, register your Dev Team and bots in the AAPlatform and eventually run it in the cloud.
 Running in the cloud is not that different from running the bot locally.

 ### Release Under AGPL License